 When did the Batwa trail start?

-It was on 7th June 2011 when the Batwa cultural trail was launched by the Uganda wildlife authority as a new tourism product in Mgahinga gorilla national park purposely to preserve the traditional cultures of Batwa people as well as improving their standards of living out side the forest.
+It was on 7th June 2011 when the Batwa cultural trail was launched by the Uganda wildlife authority as a new tourism product in Mgahinga gorilla national park purposely to preserve the traditional cultures of Batwa people as well as improving their standards of living outside the forest.
 Similarly, the Batwa trail is a source of employment for the Batwa people since they are the main participants in form of guides, dancers and porters which help them to earn a living.
-Since then Batwa cultural trail has and is done as a complement of a gorilla trekking package in Mgahnga gorilla national park.
+Since then Batwa cultural trail has and is done as a complement of a gorilla trekking package in Mgahinga gorilla national park.

 What does Batwa cultural trail entail?

 It’s all about experiencing the traditional forest life of the batwa pygmies.
 The trail involves walking on the foothills of mount Gahinga and Muhabura going deep into the forest to the traditional grass thatched huts of the Batwa.
 On reaching the first hut, the guide (a mutwa) kneels down praying to the gods for a blessing throughout the walk.
 After the prayer, travelers are taken to visit different spots such as, Ngarama cave a home to the gods of the batwa where travelers are reminded to keep silent in honor of the gods.
-From there, you visit the traditional herbalist who heals all sicknesses such as malaria, excessive bleeding, headache and backaches with traditional herbs.
+From there, you visit the traditional herbalist who heals all illnesses such as malaria, excessive bleeding, headache and backaches with traditional herbs.
 The guides will help you to spot various medicinal herbs, which were and are still used for medicine.
 You also take part in collecting honey, hunting, gathering berries and other forest fruits.
 Which make the experience incredible.

 How to dress in the Batwa cultural trail